 The 4 Difficult Relatives that Visit in the Wake of Spiritual Abuse

 My in-laws just left town and I need to offer a disclaimer right up front.
 This in no way is a reflection of my relationship with them.
 I love Lee and Carol and I always look forward to their visits.
 I was sad when they left the other day.
 We all have that crazy cousin Eddy however, whose visit we dread for weeks and months in advance.
 Processing through the challenges that will face you in the wake of spiritual abuse is a lot like those pesky relatives you just want to get rid of.

-Like the undeniable stages of grief a similar challenge will confront you as you process your way through the spiritual abuse you’ve experienced.
-I’ve come to realize that there are 4 Difficult Relatives that will visit you again and again as you worm your way through the healing process.
-Here are those relatives you’ll find visiting.
+Like the undeniable stages of grief, a similar challenge will confront you as you process your way through the spiritual abuse you’ve experienced.
+I’ve come to realize that there are 4 Difficult Relatives that will visit you, again and again, as you worm your way through the healing process.
+Here are those relatives that will show up at your door.

 In the wake of my own crash and burn reality I must have said it a thousand times.
 I can’t believe this just happened.
 Lying awake at night the events would roll around in my throbbing head.
-I’d finally doze off in frustration and then wake up to the reality that I was living a real life nightmare.
-It took months to come to grips with the reality of what had happened – about sixteen months before hopeful thoughts would return, and those too, were fleeting.
+I’d finally doze off in frustration and then wake up to the thought that I was living a real life nightmare.
+It took months to come to grips with the reality of what had happened – about sixteen months before hopeful thoughts would return, though they were often fleeting.
 Even now it all seems like a bad dream.
 Denial is that one relative that will, at some point, actually leave and you’ll know when he’s gone.

 This is the relative you will find is the hardest to control.
 You won’t be able to lock this one out because it so easily finds a way back in.
 An innocent comment from a friend, a bad night of sleep, various things will invite anger in.
 This one often shows up unexpectedly.
 One of my perpetrators drove a blue minivan and for years when I would see a similar minivan anger would appear.